tamagui/tamagui/next.md

   - // TODO infer ref

 (potentially 1.0)
+  - ci should include a fake publish + reinstall step, because sometimes package.json.files[] is missing new files
   - // native doesn't support until next react-native version, need to remove eventually
   - styled(Button)
   - need to redo concatClassName(), can be removed entirely for non-flattened